xidaniel/Intelligent-Video-Analysis-and-Post-processing-System/README.md

 # What techniques I used
 - Transfer Learning
-- Train model on cloud
+- Train model on GPU of CGP
 - Contour detection
 - Find the corner vertices of quadrilateral
 - Perspective transformation